 2. Emissions mask according Fig. B.5 in [2]

-The respective sizes of impact areas and numbers of active devices to be used in the SEAMCAT simulations were derived in Table XX below according to the procedure in section 3.1.3.
+The respective sizes of impact areas and numbers of active devices to be used in the SEAMCAT simulations were derived in Table XX below according to the procedure in section 3.1.3 and noting urban deployment scenario, which was identified as more critical during simulations in previous sub-section.